elisamcrae/startup/README.md

 chmod +x deploy.sh makes a script executable

-c260.cs.byu.edu is a DNS subdomain (Domain Name System) To point to another DNS record, use CNAME
+c260.cs.byu.edu is a DNS subdomain (Domain Name System) To point to another DNS record, use CNAME//

 JS PROJECT:
 This project was difficult for me, and I spent a lot of hours trying to figure out how to format my inserted text with javascript as well as how to save and edit variables entered in by the user.
 However, I was able to find creative solutions to my problems.
 I am most proud that I was able to make the recipes editable because I struggled even figuring out logically how to do it.
 I am also happy with how the text is printing out now.
 I learned that google is my friend, and also how to troubleshoot on the "inspect" option.